JorgeVladGarcia/DScourseS18_FinalProject/README.md

 ```

 ### Extracting data from website1
-This data set will contain information on Twitter ranking, author name, the IDEAS id (which is the personal link to each author's profile within the IDEAS data base, link to the authors' Citec profile (which has more extensive information on on the academic activity of the author), number of twitter followers and twitter handles.
+This data set will contain information on Twitter ranking, author name, the IDEAS id (which is the personal link to each author's profile within the IDEAS data base, link to the authors' Citec profile (which has more extensive information on on the academic activity of the author), number of twitter followers, and twitter handles.

-First, we will extract the rankings based on the number of twitter followers.
-However, there is a period at the end of each number, but the second line of code will help us clean it:
+First, we will extract the ranking information based on the number of twitter followers, which is done by the first line of code.
+With the help of the SelectorGadget, we click on the desired elements we want to scrape, and discover that the CSS selector for that element is "td:nth-child(2)".
+The pipe operator makes the scraping of data easier, as we can tell R to directly trim the text related to our CSS selector from a website.
+The returned information will not be clean, in fact each ranking as a period at the end.
+We will trim the this last character with the second line of code.
 ```
 rank.twitter <- website %>% html_nodes("td:nth-child(2)") %>% html_text(trim = TRUE)
 rank.twitter <- str_sub(rank.twitter, start = 0, end = -2) # to trim last "period" character
 ```
-We proceed to extract the authors/economists' names and last names.
-The data will include some empty cells, so we clean it again with the last line of code:
+We proceed to extract the authors/economists' names and last names, and again, the CSS selector that contains this information will be "#listing a".
+We do not trim the text related to this node directly, as we did in the previous example, because this node contains far more information that we will be using, so we store it in a different vector that we will call 'economist.'
+From this vector, we do trim the text, store it in a vector named 'author' and clean all the empty observations:
 ```
 economist    <- website %>% html_nodes("#listing a")
 author       <- economist %>% html_text(trim = TRUE)
 author       <- author[author!=""] # to drop empty cells
 ```
-To extract the IDEAS ID, we will run the following code and omit all NA values in order to clean our data:
+To extract the IDEAS ID, we will run the following code and omit all NA values in order to clean our data.
+This information is not embedded as  text, but as an attribute.
+Because of this reason, we will be using the function 'html_attr' from the Rvest package:
 ```
 author.id    <- html_attr(economist, "name")
 author.id    <- na.omit(author.id) # drop all NA values
 ```
-And then we extract the number of Twitter followers, which fortunately does not need to be cleaned:
+Finally, to the number of Twitter followers, we can fortunately do it with one line of code.
+This information did not need to be cleaned:
 ```
 t.followers <- website %>% html_nodes("td~ td+ td") %>% html_text(trim = TRUE)
 ```
-We finally bind all strings of information to build a data frame with the following code:
+We finally bind all strings of information to build a data frame by running the following code:
 ```
 top25.twitter <- cbind(rank.twitter, author, author.id, ideas.link, t.followers)
 top25.twitter <- as.data.frame(top25.twitter)
 ```
-And we keep editing the format.
-The following line of code will re-order the 'Last Name, Name' format to the 'Name and Last Name' format, so it can be read more easily, but mainly to avoid futher troubles when merging the different data sets we are preparing.
+To edit and make our data set look a bit nicer, we can reorder the 'Last Name, Name' format associated with the author name, to a 'Name and Last Name' format.
+We are doing this so it can be readable, but also to avoid further troubles when merging the different data sets we are preparing.
+We are spliting our column by the comma symbol into two splits, then we paste such splits:
 ```
 splits<- str_split_fixed(top25.twitter$author, ",", 2)
 top25.twitter$author <- paste(splits[,2], splits[,1], sep = ' ')